 Finding supervisor and topic

 The professors are attached to the schools and institutes at Leuphana.
 You can access the professors' pages by searching for "People" on the school websites.
 These pages generally list the professors' current research and publications, and will give you an idea of whether they are researching in a relevant field for your proposed topic.
-You can also contact the student counselling service at the Graduate School with any questions.
+In addition, you will find potential supervisors for your research topic within Leuphana’s doctoral research groups.
+Several professors have also outlined their main areas of research and their preferred method of contact on the ‘Doctoral topics’ page.

 You would like to do your doctorate while working and are wondering how often you need to be in Lüneburg?
 Please clarify this question with the advised supervisor!